QE2 – Sailing from Southampton to New York

 Each dish was so well presented that it seemed a shame to ruin the designs with my knife and fork.

-Imagine spending the week in the Masterchef studios and you’ll get some idea of the culinary treats in store (however, unlike the unfortunate contestants on the BBC programme, we didn’t have to put up with the pretentious babbling of Lloyd Grossman).
+Imagine spending the week in the Masterchef studios and you’ll get some idea of the culinary treats in store (however, unlike the unfortunate contestants on the BBC programme, we didn’t have to put up with the pretentious babbling of Loyd Grossman).

 Before setting foot on dry land I purchased a copy of the QE2 Cookbook in an attempt to recreate the splendour of mealtimes back in North Wales.